-Balboa Park’s holiday tradition – December Nights – won’t happen as normal next month due to the coronavirus pandemic.
+Balboa Park’s holiday tradition – December Nights – won’t happen as normal this weekend due to the coronavirus pandemic.
 Instead, the event will morph into a scaled-down version of its former self, incorporating one big COVID-era trend: The drive-thru.

 Instead of the normal, weekend-long event in the heart of the San Diego landmark, the modified, 2020 version is called “Taste of December Nights,” and will take place on Dec.
 4 through Dec.
 6 in the Inspiration Point parking lot near Balboa Park.